Lyotin99/Books-Social-Media/README.md

 ---------------------------------------
 -Users receive notifications for liking a post, commenting on a post
 ---------------------------------------
--Api for weekly's TOP 15 best books according to New York Times magazine in 3 categories: Paperback non-fictional, Hardcover non-fiction, Hardcover Fiction
+-Api for weekly's TOP 15  books according to New York Times magazine in 3 categories: Paperback non-fictional, Hardcover non-fiction, Hardcover Fiction
 ---------------------------------------